 Getting sick is no fun for anyone.
 Thank heavens that's behind you now, and you are feeling better.
-I mention this just to remind you that things could always be worse.
-Although you have medical copay bills that are unpaid, you did have insurance that covered the bulk of the costs.
-Now that we are looking on the positive side of the situation, let's see what we can do about those bills.
+I say this just to remind you that things could always be worse.
+Although you have medical copay bills that are unpaid, you did have insurance that covered most of the costs.
+Now that we are looking on the positive side of the situation, let's see what we can do about your bills.

-For the bills that were from a hospital rather than a doctor, you should check the Health Resources and Services Administration website at hrsa.gov/gethealthcare/affordable/hillburton/ and determine if the facility where you had surgery is covered under the Hill-Burton Act.
-The Act provides that hospitals, nursing homes and other health facilities that received government money must provide free or reduced-cost services to patients in return for the money received.
+For the bills that were from a hospital rather than a doctor, you should check the Health Resources and Services Administration website and determine whether the facility where you had surgery is covered under the Hill-Burton Act.
+The act provides that hospitals, nursing homes and other health facilities that got government money must provide free or reduced-cost services to patients in return for the money received.
 The program has not been funded since 1997, but some facilities are still under obligation to provide free and reduced-cost services if you fall below the poverty guidelines.

-If any of the facilities that you owe are listed as Hill-Burton obligated facilities, you must apply for the free or reduced-cost care.
+If any of the facilities that you owe is listed as a Hill-Burton obligated facility, you must apply for the free or reduced-cost care.
 You may still apply after care has been provided and even after a bill has been turned over to a collection agency.

 Those service providers who are unwilling to waive your copays will need further communication.
-In a second letter, state that if the copay cannot be waived, you are requesting to pay out the balance due in monthly installments of what you can afford to pay.
-Let them know in general how you arrived at the figure you are proposing for a monthly payment.
+In a 2nd letter, state that if the copay cannot be waived, you are requesting to pay out the balance due in monthly installments of what you can afford to pay.
+Let them know in general how you arrived at the figure you are suggesting for a monthly payment.

 Ask the adviser